AdeRegt/SanderOSUSB/README.md

 * 32-MZCOFF
 * Marble

-To build the kernel, go to the kernel folder and run build.sh
+To build the kernel, go to the kernel folder and run build32.sh for the 32bit version and build64.sh for the 64bit version.

 ## Directories
 * boot: Grub bin folder